• Skip to primary navigation

 This is the best cranberry pecan dessert recipe ever for Thanksgiving, Christmas or a holiday party!
 Less sugar and just a few ingredients, use fresh or frozen cranberries and chopped pecans.
 This simple, straightforward, amazingly delicious, cranberry dessert turns out perfect every single time.

-cranberry dessert
+cranberry pecan dessert

 Cranberry Pecan Dessert is an easy, delicious Christmas recipe you can make if you need a dessert in a hurry.
 And if you want to minimize your sugar intake.
 Simply throw cranberries and pecans together with flour and sugar, then bake and serve with ice cream or whipped cream on top for a treat your family and friends will love.